HandsOnDataViz/book/docs/HandsOnDataViz.md

     Census](https://www.census.gov/data/tables/time-series/demo/popest/2010s-total-cities-and-towns.html).
     But during this time period, some cities were newly incorporated or merged with outlying areas, which skews their population data over time.
-Also, we collected data for 5 major cities in Puerto Rico, a US territory, but they do not appear in the Datawrapper map for reasons explained in step 4.

-TODO: asked Datawrapper to fix Puerto Rico geocoding issue with their USA &gt; States and Territories map
+Note also that we included data for Washington, DC (a major city not located in a US state) and for 5 major cities in Puerto Rico (not a state, but a US territory where residents are US citizens), so we’ll select an appropriate map to include them below.

 Good maps often require [cleaning up messy data as described in Chapter 5](clean.html).
 In our spreadsheet we narrowed the original list down to